aaronbloomfield/hspc/tools/invoices/readme.md

 -halt-on-error invoice.pdf`.
 Assuming it creates the file properly, that file is then moved into the `invoices/` sub-directory with the name specified in the teaminfo.csv file.

+The .gitignore file will prevent git from seeing any .pdf, .jpg, or .png images, so that a user can put those files in this directory (for the logos, etc.) and not have git think changes have been made.